cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 In the first tutorial we spun up Chameleon servers and accessed them directly via SSH.
 In this tutorial we're going to control them via Docker Machine.
 This is particularly useful if you're only working with Docker containers.

+**I need to figure out OpenStack API information for Chameleon then proceed.**

 ### Installing Docker Machine on Your Local System

 Docker Machine is available for Linux, OS X, and Windows.
 See the Docker installation [instructions] (https://docs.docker.com/machine/install-machine/) for your OS.
 I'm using a Mac in the example and executed the following. **Be aware, I could not follow the instructions on that page verbatim.** Even with `sudo` the curl command returned permission denied.